 Khor al Maqta

-This area goes by many names including Bab al Bahr, Qaryat al Beri, Bain al Jessrain or Between the Bridges.
-I can best describe it as the area around the stretch of water that separates mainland Abu Dhabi from the island of Abu Dhabi – commonly called the Grand Canal.
+This area of Abu Dhabi goes by many names, including Bab al Bahr, Qaryat al Beri, Bain al Jessrain or Between the Bridges.
+It can best be described as the area around the stretch of water that separates mainland Abu Dhabi from the island of Abu Dhabi – commonly called the Grand Canal.

-The huge pro of staying here are the unrivalled views of the Sheikh Zayed Grand Mosque.
-Access to this increasingly popular waterway for boat tours is also a huge plus and the fact you are situated close to both the city but also easy escape distance to the main roads for Yas Island, Dubai, Al Ain and the Western Region.
+The huge pro of staying here is the unrivalled views of the Sheikh Zayed Grand Mosque.
+Access to this increasingly popular waterway for boat tours is also a huge plus.

-On the easterly (mainland) shore, you will find the stellar line-up of the Fairmont Bab Al Bahr, Traders Hotel (E) and the Shangri-La (E), all connected by a waterside path and taking you via Souk Qaryat Al Beri – extensive shopping and entertainment options here with uninterrupted mosque views.
+On the easterly (mainland) shore, you will find the stellar line-up of the Fairmont Bab Al Bahr, Traders Hotel and the Shangri-La, all connected by a waterside path and taking you via Souk Qaryat Al Beri – extensive shopping and entertainment options here with uninterrupted mosque views.

-On the island side of the Grand Canal, the landscape is dominated by the impressive-looking Ritz Carlton which includes the Venetian Village entertainment district.
-I will also include here the Park Rotana (E) & Park Arjaan which are very accessible to the freeway situated right on Khalifa Park (here there is a small splash park and on weekends even a miniature train the kids will love).
+On the island side of the Grand Canal, the landscape is dominated by the impressive-looking Ritz Carlton, which includes the Venetian Village entertainment district.
+I will also include here the Park Rotana & Park Arjaan, which are very accessible to the freeway situated right on Khalifa Park.

 Further reading on Khor Al Maqta area

-Back in the day, this used to be THE spot for visitors and expats alike to hang out.
+Back in the day, this used to be THE spot for visitors and expats alike to hang out -hence its old name!
 It has, however, started to date compared to some of the newer, flashier resort areas but nonetheless, you can pick up some luxury bargains in the area.
 Many hotels here are renovating and putting on great incentive packages.

 You also have a great location for exploring the rest of the city with plentiful transport options, access to Abu Dhabi Mall and plentiful beach frontage (though in my opinion not as attract a view as others).
 Boat tours operated by Captain Tony’s and Jalboot leave from here.

-Some of the best choices in the area include Beach Rotana (E), the Cristal Hotel (E) and Le Meridien (E).
-Between these hotels, there are wide variety of restaurants, bars and night entertainment options.
+Some of the best choices in the area include Beach Rotana, the Cristal Hotel and Le Meridien.
+Between these hotels, there is a wide variety of restaurants, bars and night entertainment options.
 Even if you are staying elsewhere in the city this can be a good option for meals with views over to Al Maryah Island.

 Al Maryah Island